Acros Sport GmbH Listed by lamashtu Ransomware Group

 On May 8, 2026, German bicycle component manufacturer Acros Sport GmbH appeared on the leak site of the lamashtu ransomware group, with attackers claiming to have exfiltrated internal files during a ransomware incident.

-Confirmed Details of the Incident
+Reported Details of the Incident

 Public reporting indicates that Acros Sport GmbH, founded in 1999 and based in Renningen near Stuttgart, specializes in precision bearing technology for high-end cycling applications.
 The company was listed on the lamashtu leak site hosted on an onion domain, where the group posted a notice referencing the exfiltration of internal files.
 No specific volume of data or exact number of affected individuals has been publicly confirmed.
-Available reporting describes the incident as a ransomware attack in which data was stolen before encryption or as part of an extortion attempt.
+Available reporting describes the incident as a ransomware attack in which data was allegedly stolen before encryption or as part of an extortion attempt.
 The listing appeared on May 08, 2026.

 Why This Matters for You and Your Family